Fund Names

 Full Share Class Name

-OFST020060 Full Share Class Name” lists all three parts of the fund’s name, making it the most practical field for identifying a share class, for example, if no ISIN exists.
-Unfortunately this field can not be practically and uniquely de-constructed into its three components “Umbrella”, “Sub-fund” and “Share class”.
-This is illustrated by the two funds listed in Table 5 where it is not unequivocally clear whether “(USD)” now belongs to the level of the fund / sub-fund, or whether it is part of the Share Class Extension.
+The field OFST020060 “Full Share Class Name” lists all three components of a fund’s name, making it the most comprehensive field for identifying a share class, particularly in cases where no ISIN is available.
+However, this field cannot be reliably and uniquely deconstructed into its three constituent elements – “Umbrella”, “Sub-fund”, and “Share Class”.
+This is demonstrated by the first three funds in Table 5, where it is not unequivocally clear whether the currency (USD, GBP, EUR, etc.) pertains to the fund/sub-fund level or forms part of the Share Class Extension.
+A similar issue arises in row 5: although omitting the umbrella name is correct, this omission nonetheless prevents a proper deconstruction of the full name into its three components.

-For this reason openfunds recommends transmitting the data of all three levels.
-This can be done either by sending all of the three complementary fields separately („OFST005010 Umbrella”, „OFST010110 Legal Fund Name Only“ and „OFST020050 Share Class Extension“), or by transmitting the field „OFST010020 Legal Fund Name Including Umbrella“ plus the field “OFST020050 Share Class Extension.
-It is not recommended to send only the field “OFST020060 Full Share Class Name” as the content of this field cannot be uniquely deconstructed into the three levels mentioned above.
+For this reason, openfunds recommends transmitting the data of all three levels.
+This can be done either by sending all the three complementary fields separately (OFST005010 “Umbrella”, OFST010110 “Legal Fund Name Only“ and OFST020050 “Share Class Extension“), or by transmitting the field OFST010020 “Legal Fund Name Including Umbrella” plus the field OFST020050 “Share Class Extension”.
+It is not recommended to send only the field OFST020060 “Full Share Class Name”, as the content of this field cannot be uniquely deconstructed into the three levels mentioned above.

 Document information